 Training on a GPS replica of Olympic Sochi mountain allowed the U.S. Ski Team to beat the competition on the toughest course in the history of Winter Games.
-Now athletes can tackle Beaver Creek practicing twelve month a year from anywhere in the world!
+Now athletes can tackle Beaver Creek practicing all year round from anywhere in the world!

-Full-blown G-force effects, intense vibrations and compression effects combined with a unique GPS scouting technology recreate real downhill experience.
+Full-blown G-force effects, intense vibrations and compression effects all combined with a unique GPS scouting technology, recreate the true downhill experience.

 A challenge for the team of developers

-But what if athletes and authorities didn’t have to spend all the time and money?
+But what if athletes and authorities didn’t have to waste all that time and money?

-What if scientists and experts brought them a chance to learn any course by heart without leaving their training facilities?
+What if scientists and experts brought them a chance to learn any course by heart without leaving their training facility?